danielwine/zyntracker-utils/README.md

 `python -m app.bridge test.xrns --upload 002`

-## Interactive CLI / standalone editor (very experimental, only partially implemented)
+## Interactive CLI / standalone editor (not implemented)

+Basic draft only with no guarantee of further development.
 ### Software dependencies

 Install basic dependencies with